markhj/zeronetics/modules/control-systems/docs/control-system-overview.md

 And that's it!
 Now, when you open the game and press ``A```, you will see "Going left!" printed to the console.

-To learn more about the different mapping options, continue reading @ref control-systems-mapping.
+To learn more about the different m_mapping options, continue reading @ref control-systems-m_mapping.

 ## 🔀 Swap mappings

-Another advantage is that mapping and signal handling can get swapped on-the-fly (during run-time).
+Another advantage is that m_mapping and signal handling can get swapped on-the-fly (during run-time).
 For example, when you open the main menu, pause menu or a special HUD, you typically want to apply a completely different set of controls.

-This is achieved in the Control Systems module by swapping the "in-game mapping" to the "main menu mapping", and so forth.
+This is achieved in the Control Systems module by swapping the "in-game m_mapping" to the "main menu m_mapping", and so forth.

 ````cpp
 auto inGameMapping = std::make_shared<InputMapping>(InputMapping());